dereuromark/cakephp-dto/docs/Motivation.md

 So after all, **developer speed, code readability and code reliability strongly increase with only a bit of speed decrease** that usually doesn't matter much for a normal web request.

+Overuse of (complex) collections sure slows things down further.
+Especially with immutable objects, try to use simple arrays for it where possible.

 If you want to replicate, check out the tests/benchmark/DtoBenchmarkShell and re-run it.